Quizzler-Co/Quizzler-UI/README.md

 ### Troubleshooting

-- Backend unavailable (404/ECONNREFUSED): ensure your API runs on `http://localhost:8086`
+- Backend unavailable (404/ECONNREFUSED):
+  - Ensure your API is running on `http://localhost:8086`
+  - In development, Vite proxy automatically forwards `/api/*` requests
+  - Check that the proxy is configured in `vite.config.js`
-- CORS errors: configure your backend CORS to allow the Vite dev origin (e.g., `http://localhost:5173`)
+- CORS errors:
+  - In development: ensure backend CORS allows `http://localhost:5173`
+  - In production: ensure backend CORS allows your Cloudflare Tunnel domain (e.g., `https://your-app.trycloudflare.com`)
+  - See `BACKEND_CHANGES.md` for CORS configuration details
 - Port conflicts: pass `--port <n>` to Vite dev if 5173 is in use
 - Blank screen: check console errors and ensure your Node version is up to date